Syracuse Orange men's basketball: Big East era (1979–2013)

-Jim Boeheim Takeover
+Jim Boeheim takeover

 Following the 1976 season, Danforth was hired away by Tulane University and the university turned to young assistant Jim Boeheim (a native of Lyons, New York) to assume the helm.
 Boeheim extended the string of NCAA appearances to nine, with bids in each of his first four seasons, a period in which his teams won 100 games.
 These teams featured star forward Louis Orr and center Roosevelt Bouie, and were sometimes referred to as the "Louie and Bouie Show."

 A new conference

-Syracuse was a founding member of the Big East Conference in 1979, along with Georgetown University, St. John's University and Providence College.
+Syracuse was a founding member of the Big East Conference in 1979, along with UConn, Georgetown University, St. John's University and Providence College.
 Syracuse and Georgetown were each ranked in the top ten in 1980, and a new and major rivalry blossomed when Georgetown snapped Syracuse's 57-game home winning streak in the final men's basketball game played at Manley Field House.
 Over the next ten seasons, these two schools met eight times in the Big East tournament, four times in the finals, and met numerous times on national television during the regular season.

 Syracuse won the Big East tournament in 1981, but was passed over by the NCAA Tournament.
 The team, featuring Danny Schayes and Leo Rautins, finished runner-up in the NIT.
 The team returned to the NIT in 1982, before beginning another extended streak of NCAA appearances in 1983.